DocuThinker-AI-App

 Integration with Backend

-2. REST API: Backend communicates with FastAPI server
+2. REST API: Backend / orchestrator communicate with the FastAPI server (/analyze)

 5. Caching Layer: Redis caches AI/ML results